studentkittens/lncs-pandoc/paper.md

 allegations, see @piracy.
 Another point is that the user doesn't know if his private or business data gets encrypted properly, even if this is often claimed by cloud storage service providers.
 Also there might be a privacy issues because of PRISM, see @prism.
-In general, there is the problem with most of the cloud storage services providers, that used tools and methods are not transparent at all.
+In general, there is a problem with most of the cloud storage service providers, that used tools and methods are not transparent at all.

 To keep data nevertheless accessible and secure the use of backups and